nacht-falter/sonic-explorers-api/README.md

 - [ElephantSQL](https://www.elephantsql.com/) is used for the project's PostgreSQL database.
 - [Cloudinary](https://cloudinary.com/) is used to store media files and for processing uploaded audio files.
 - [Lucidchart](https://www.lucidchart.com/) was used to create the [entity relationship diagram (ERD)](#data-models).
-- [Postman](https://www.postman.com/) has been used for testing all API endpoints.
+- [Postman](https://www.postman.com/) has been used for testing all API endpoints and for generating [API endpoint documentation](https://documenter.getpostman.com/view/29756179/2s9YCBsopC).
 - [Neovim](https://neovim.io/) was used for writing code.
 - https://derlin.github.io/bitdowntoc/ has been used to create the [table of contents](#table-of-contents) in this README.